lkoepsel/AVR_C/README.md

 ## Examples
-Examples make use of a great Makefile courtesy of Elliot William's in his book [Make: AVR Programming](https://www.oreilly.com/library/view/make-avr-programming/9781449356484/).
-I highly recommend the book and used it extensively to understand how to program the ATmega328P (Arduino UNO) from scratch.

 ### analogWrite:
 Demo file for using analogWrite(), requires a scope (Labrador used) to see the output of the PWM signal